syket-git/syket-git/README.md

 # 💫 About Me:

-Hi, I’m Syket 👋 - a Frontend Engineer and content Creator.
+Hi👋 I’m a Frontend Engineer and Content Creator.

 I love exploring core Engineering concepts across the Web, engaging with conferences, and podcasts 🎧, and consuming articles from various corners of the Internet.

 Get to know my skills and what I do in short. 👇

 I solve problems using Data Structures and Algorithms.
-(100+ problems on LeetCode, GeeksForGeeks and Coding Ninja)
+(100+ problems on LeetCode, GeeksForGeeks, and Coding Ninja)

-Technical Skills
+Technical Skills:

-• Languages - JavaScript, TypeScript and C#
+• Languages - JavaScript, TypeScript, and C# <br/>
-• Web - React.js, Redux.js, Next.js, Webpack, Jest, GraphQL and Apollo
+• Web - React.js, Redux.js, Next.js, Webpack, Jest, GraphQL and Apollo <br/>
-• Tools - Docker, Git, MySQL and Hasura
+• Tools - Docker, Git, MySQL, and Hasura <br/>
-• Course Work - Data Structures, Algorithms, Object Oriented Programming (OOPs)
+• Course Work - Data Structures, Algorithms, Object Oriented Programming (OOPs) <br/>

 ## 🌐 Socials: